HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Introduction

-Based on the above findings, we propose \textbf{Hyperbolic Diffusion Autoencoders (\modelname{})} for few-shot image generation and editing, leveraging the natural suitability of hyperbolic space for hierarchical latent code manipulation.
-Our method begins by training an image encoder to capture high-level semantics, while utilizing a pre-trained Stable Diffusion (SD) model for decoding and modeling stochastic variations.
-A hyperbolic feature encoder and decoder are then trained to map latent vectors from Euclidean space $\mathbb{R}^n$ to hyperbolic space $\mathbb{D}^n$, with a supervised classification loss ensuring hierarchical image embeddings.
-Subsequently, we train a hyperbolic delta mapper~\cite{lyu23deltaedit} to project pre-trained CLIP text-image features into hyperbolic space, eliminating the need for paired text-image data.
-By capturing the joint attribute hierarchy between texts and images, \modelname{} generates new images through two methods: \textbf{1)} varying stochastic subcodes or shifting latent codes in an identity-irrelevant direction to modify category-irrelevant features, and \textbf{2)} text-guided image editing along meaningful directions.
-Hyperbolic space enables control over the semantic diversity of generated images by adjusting the radius in the Poincaré disk, facilitating hierarchical attribute editing for flexible, high-quality, and diverse few-shot image generation and editing.
+To address the challenges, we propose \textbf{Hyp}erbolic \textbf{D}iffusion \textbf{A}uto\textbf{E}ncoders (\modelname{}), a novel method for leveraging the natural suitability of hyperbolic space for hierarchical latent code manipulation and the generative ability of diffusion models for few-shot image generation.
+In particular, we separate the representation of given images into two subcodes~\cite{preechakul21diffae}.
+Our method begins by training an image encoder to capture high-level semantic subcode, while utilizing a pre-trained Stable Diffusion (SD)~\cite{Rombach22ldm} model for decoding and modeling stochastic subcode by reversing the generative process.
+A hyperbolic feature encoder and decoder are then trained to map latent vectors from Euclidean space $\mathbb{R}^n$ to hyperbolic space $\mathbb{D}^n$, with classification loss ensuring hierarchical image embeddings.
+Finally, to reduce the data labeling cost for training a hyperbolic encoder, pseudo-labeling is enabled by zero-shot classification with pre-trained vision models.
+By capturing the attribute hierarchy among images, \modelname{} generates new images through two methods: \textbf{1)} varying stochastic subcode of the Diffusion Autoencoders, and \textbf{2)} randomly shifting semantic subcode in an identity-irrelevant direction to modify category-irrelevant features.
+Hyperbolic space enables control over the semantic diversity of generated images by adjusting the radii in hyperbolic space.
+This facilitates hierarchical attribute editing for flexible, high-quality, and diverse few-shot image generation.